 When eating in the Caribbean, you won’t want to miss the opportunity to try fresh conch ceviche.
 This seafood-based dish is one of the most popular meals in the Bahamas, partially due to its bright colors but primarily because of its rich flavor.

-Conch is a type of sea snail that lives in pointed concentric shells.
+A conch is a type of sea snail that lives in pointed concentric shells.
 They’re readily available along the warm-water coasts of the Bahamas but challenging to find in restaurants elsewhere.

-This ceviche consists of a finely-chopped conch that’s tossed in lime juice, salt, and a little bit of orange juice.
+This ceviche consists of a finely chopped conch that’s tossed in lime juice, salt, and a little bit of orange juice.
 It’s also seasoned with chopped onions, tomatoes, and peppers.
 Every bite of conch ceviche is bound to transport you to a sunny white sand beach, with the sound of gentle waves caressing your eardrums.

 3. Flying Fish and Cou-Cou